Managing and compiling assets is a very common task in web development. Unfortunately, it's rarely fun.

 app.cssfile that bootstraps the TailwindCSS styles.
 This file is also an excellent place to add your custom styles.
 It is also where we import HydeFront.
 If you compile this file in the base install, it will output the same file that's already included in Hyde.

 _mediafolder contains compiled (and usually minified) files.
 When Hyde compiles your static site, all asset files here will get copied as they are into the

 _site/mediafolder contains the files that are served to the user.

 It may seem weird to have two folders for storing the compiled assets, but it is quite useful.

-You are of course free to modify this behavior by editing the
+version control.
+You are of course free to modify this behaviour by editing the

 First, make sure that you have installed all the NodeJS dependencies using